 ~ Final Score: 8/10 ~

-Review copy provided by Thunder Lotus Games.
+Review copy provided by Thunder Lotus Games for PC.
 Screenshots taken by reviewer.